 Upon successful completion of the Oral & Craniofacial Sciences MS Program, the student will be able to do the following:

-- Demonstrate the ability to prepare and conduct original research projects, drawing on an understanding of the current literature, appropriate study design, methodologies, and data analysis.
+- Demonstrate the ability to conduct original research projects, drawing on an understanding of the current literature, appropriate study design, methodologies, and data analysis

-- Apply and practice professional ethics with the highest standards of integrity in all facets of research and clinical practice.
+- Apply professional ethics with the highest standards of integrity in all facets of research

 The candidate enrolled in this program must complete a minimum of 30 semester hours of coursework.
 These courses must be listed on the Master's Degree Program of Study form (available from the Department of Oral and Craniofacial Sciences office).